 The CKGSB BCI comprises four sub-indices for corporate sales, corporate profits, corporate financing environment and inventory levels.
-Of these four sub-indices, three are forward-looking indicators, and one, corporate financing, measures current business sentiment.
-The latest readings for these four sub-indices are discussed below:
+Of these four sub-indices, three are forward-looking indicators, with only one, corporate financing, measuring current business sentiment.
+The April readings for these four sub-indices are discussed below.